Discover Async_Network_IO: Top 5 Reason

 Historical Background

 For many years, SQL Server’s performance measurements have included the ASYNC_NETWORK_ IO wait type.
 Its origins may be traced back to the requirement for effective server-to-client synchronization during data transfer.
-Although SQL Server has improved over time at managing these lags, they can still be problematic, particularly in situations where there is a high network latency or sluggish client applications.
+Although SQL Server has improved over time at managing these lags, they can still be problematic, particularly when there is a high network latency or sluggish client applications.

 Async_Network_IO in SQL Server